Rajvardhan-Tekawade/HuffmanCoding/README.md

 | This project consists of an interactive web tool to learn about Huffman Coding, backed with theory to understand its key concepts. |
 |---|

-The website is live and hosted at: https://huffman-coding-online.vercel.app/

 ## How does it work?